- The Complete Solution

 Reduced aircrew/maintenance training

-Block III production out to at least 2033
+Block III production out to at least the mid 2030’s

 THE RIGHT AIRCRAFT

 When multi-role and multi-mission dominance is required in a single platform, the Super Hornet is the only answer.
-Supported by a 2-engine design, the F/A-18 is ideal for the NORAD mission.
-Additionally, the aircraft is capable of refueling other Super Hornets, serving as a force multiplier for the Royal Canadian Air Force (RCAF).
+Supported by a 2-engine design, the Super Hornet is ideal for the NORAD mission.
+Additionally, the aircraft is capable of refueling other Super Hornets and Classic Hornets, serving as a force multiplier for the RCAF.

 Advanced processing, networking, survivability and range/payload provide an operational advantage against technologically advanced systems and adversaries provide the following benefits: